 History of the Reformation

 Did You Know?
-The Oberammergau Passion Play only takes place every 10 years!
+The first Oberammergau Passion Play took place in 1634.

 Today our first stop will be in Nuremberg.
 According to Luther, Nuremberg was “the eye and the ear of Germany” in those days, because there were 21 printing houses to publish news.
 We will have a walk through the Old Town including Albrecht Dürer House and the churches St. Lorenz and St. Sebald.
 The second stop will be Augsburg.
 It was here in 1518 at St. Anna’s Church that Luther met the papal legate, Cardinal Cajetan, who demanded that Luther submit to the pope.
 Augsburg was also the site of another Imperial Diet in 1530 at which Protestants presented their confession, which up to that time was the foremost doctrinal statement of the Lutheran church.
 In the town hall, the Peace of Augsburg was signed in 1555, ending for a time the religious wars in Germany between the Catholics and the Protestants.
 Dinner and overnight are in Augsburg.
 After breakfast we drive south to Dachau.
 Dachau was the first Nazi concentration camp, where over 200,000 prisoners were sent during World War II.
 We experience the history through photographs and the Dachau memorial.
 Then we continue to Munich, where we enjoy a walking tour